Online Dense Point Tracking with Streaming Memory: Experiments

 The quantitative comparisons are reported in \cref{tab:quatitative_davis}, which shows SPOT consistently outperforms other online methods on all datasets.
 Specifically, when compared to previous state-of-the-art online tracking models, the relative improvements of SPOT up to 11.3\% in average jaccard (AJ), 9.9\% in position accuracy ($<\delta_{avg}^{x}$), and 4.1\% in occlusion accuracy (OA).
 SPOT even outperforms some recent offline tracking methods slightly, \eg, beats CoTracker2~\cite{karaev2023cotracker} on all datasets and performs better than SpatialTracker~\cite{xiao2024spatialtracker} in terms of AJ.
 Furthermore, SPOT achieves the best AJ in Kinetics.

 We further provide qualitative comparisons with Online TAPIR~\cite{vecerik2024robotap}, which is currently the best method for online tracking, on challenging videos from DAVIS in \cref{fig:qualitative_davis}.
 SPOT outperforms Online TAPIR in handling complex occlusion, estimating better and consistent motion state of the car and people behind distractors (the first and second examples of \cref{fig:qualitative_davis}), achieves better tracking during multi-subjects interaction (the third example), and effectively tracks small part of the animal (the fourth example).
+Animated video results can be found in our project page.